 - Overnight at the highest point, Annapurna Base Camp (4130m).

-- Beautiful view of Hiunchuli, Annapurna South, Barahi Shikhar, Annapurna I, Glacier Dom, Gangapurna, Annapurna III and Machhapuchhre etc.
+- Beautiful view of Hiunchuli, Annapurna South, Barahi Shikhar, Annapurna I, Glacier Dom, Gangapurna, Annapurna III, and Machhapuchhre, etc.

 Activity